Social Media Brand Assets by Colour

 Design is the silent ambassador of your brand – Paul Rand

 Brand Assets: Do’s and Don’ts

-For more in-dept brand guideline’s you can click on the links below.
-If you don’t see what you are looking for please leave you suggestions in the comments and I will add them to the list.
+For more in-depth brand guidelines you can click on the social links below.
+If you don’t see what you are looking for please leave your suggestions in the comments and I will add them to the list.

 Adobe Colour CC

-If you need inspiration for great color combinations try Adobe Colour CC.
+If you need inspiration for great colour combinations check out Adobe Colour CC.

-ColourLovers is a creative community which shares lots of colour idea’s including patterns, palettes along with the latest colour trends.
+ColourLovers is a creative community that shares lots of colour ideas including patterns, and palettes along with the latest colour trends.
 It’s a great place to showcase your designs or get advice on your work.
 You can join the discussion about all things colour related and even set up your own groups.